osmosis-labs/mesh-security-sdk/proto/buf.md

 # Protobufs

-This is the public protocol buffers API for [Wasmd](https://github.com/CosmWasm/wasmd).
+This is the public protocol buffers API for [Mesh Security SDK](https://github.com/osmosis-labs/mesh-security-sdk).

 ## Download